full-stack-final-project/Personal-blog-website/README.md

 ## Other commands

-1. flask init -- setting username & password & site_title for the website. (default values are respectively 'admin', 'fullstack' and "Jason's Personal blog")
+1. flask init -- setting username & password & site_title for the website.

 2. flask init-database -- clearing all the original data in the database and then creating new empty database.